penach0/odin-recipes/README.md

 # odin-recipes
 Recipe Website

-This is a Recipe Website
-In this project I will demonstrate my abilities in basic HTML, such as my knowledge of elements and tags and working with text, lists, links and images
+This is a Recipe Website.
+In this project I will demonstrate my abilities in basic HTML, such as my knowledge of elements and tags and working with text, lists, links and images.